KLab/mysql-bootcamp/key.rst

 * Using index - need only index.
 * Using where - test each record.
-* Using temporary - needs temporary temble
+* Using temporary - needs temporary table
 * Using filesort - sort by temporary table

-How to make an effective indicies
+How to make an effective indexes
 ------------------------------------

 Index has significant cost.
 So you should not create index everywhere.

-Since finding slow query is easier than finding unnecessary index, I recommend start with minimum, obviously required indicies.
+Since finding slow query is easier than finding unnecessary index, I recommend start with minimum, obviously required indexes.

 Slow query log is useful feature to find slow query.
 It logs queries consumes specified execution time.